aardappel/lobster/docs/source/type_checker.md

 You can even specialize and subclass at the same time:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-class bar : foo { c }
+class bar : foo<float>
+    c:int

-class bar : foo(float) { c:int }
+class bar<T, U> : foo<T>
+    c:U
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first version subclasses `foo` into another generic type, and the second specializes and subclasses at the same time, creating a non-generic type instead.
+The first specializes and subclasses at the same time, creating a non-generic type. the second version subclasses `foo` into another generic type, passing on one generic parameter and introducing another.

 Numeric Structs (math vector types)
 -----------------------------------